NBA players are donating money to cover salaries of hourly workers amid suspended season - Local News 8

 Griffin, a forward for the Detroit Pistons, confirmed on Twitter he’s donating $100,000 to staff of Little Caesars Arena.

+Other teams, like the Cleveland Cavaliers and Atlanta Hawks, are donating money for hourly workers at arenas.

-The players’ donations come after Dallas Mavericks owner Mark Cuban announced Wednesday that he had begun to put in place a program to financially support the arena workers.
+The donations from players and teams came after Dallas Mavericks owner Mark Cuban announced Wednesday that he had begun to put in place a program to financially support the arena workers.

 “I reached out to the folks at the arena and our folks at the Mavs to find out what it would cost to support, financially support, people who aren’t going to be able to come to work,” Cuban said.
 “They get paid by the hour, and this was their source of income.
 So, we’ll do some things there.
 We may ask them to go do some volunteer work in exchange, but we’ve already started the process of having a program in place.
 I don’t have any details to give, but it’s certainly something that’s important to me.”